Code-Institute-Submissions/smtilson-pp1-boardgames/README.md

 ### Bugs
 - Bug: The landing page, the hover border on links caused them to visually move.

    - Fix: I fixed this by adding a margin with negative width equal to the width of the border being added.
 I learned this from reference [SO: hover bug](#so-hover-reference).

+- Bug: The border on active links in the navbar caused a shift in position of navbar elements.

+    - Fix: I fixed this by adding some negative space and changing when the extra padding was applied.
+Now the padding is applied to all anchor elements, not just the ones with the active class.

 - Bug: Headers on content pages were not regularly spaced.